sweta-dot/Intraday/README.md

-# Getting Started with Create React App
+# Getting Started with the Intraday App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps to run the app